friendly/heplots/cran-comments.md

 ## Comments

-This is a minor release, to fix an error in the CITATION file
+This is a major release, without much new or changed functionality, but with all documentation now in roxygen format.